top of page

 Attend free training

-Join us March 2, 2026 at Connestee Falls for free Hemlock Restoration Initiative training!
+Contact us for information about free Hemlock Restoration Initiative training!

 hemlock.jpeg